 - Each nominee must give their consent to serve if elected.

 - Each member in good standing may be a candidate for office and vote in Society elections.

 - Voting shall be by voice provided there is only one candidate for office.
-If more than one candidate is running for any one office, the voting will be by written ballot.
+If more than one candidate is running for any one office, the voting will be by written ballot or electronically.
 The candidate receiving the majority of the votes cast is elected, provided a quorum is present.

-- Newly elected Officers and Board members shall be installed as the last item of business and they shall assume office at the close of the meeting.
+- If there is only one candidate for each office, newly elected Officers and Board members shall be installed as the last item of business and they shall assume office at the close of the meeting.

 - In the event of a lack of a quorum at an election meeting, the Board is authorized to cast the necessary vote(s) in the interest of the membership.

 - Meetings of the Society shall be held on a periodic basis, generally once per month, except for in January and December.
 Scheduling will take into account Jewish and other holidays, as well as genealogy conferences.

 - Meeting dates may be changed to accommodate speakers and the meeting facility’s availability given two weeks notice to the membership and the meeting facility.